Impact Pro Wrestling: 2009

 On 4 April 2009, IPW returned to 2009 Armageddon Expo where the "Armageddon Cup" was decided in a 17-person battle royal which included female wrestler Just Plain Evil.
 She was the first women to ever compete in a battle royal in New Zealand.
 The winner, Les West, was to face the then IPW New Zealand Heavyweight Champion Dal Knox for the title.
 Parts of the event were filmed for A Kiwi Century on the Mat, an upcoming historical documentary on professional wrestling in New Zealand, as well as conducted interviews with colour commentator Dion McKracken and then IPW New Zealand Champion Dal Knox.
-On 1 May, in celebration of Free Comic Book Day, IPW took part in a special fundraiser for the Onehunga Primary School library organized by Gotham Comics in Onehunga which raised nearly $500.
+On 1 May, in celebration of Free Comic Book Day, IPW took part in a special fundraiser for the Onehunga Primary School library organised by Gotham Comics in Onehunga which raised nearly $500.
 The event was attended by over 800 people and an estimated 3,000 comic books were given away.

 On 20 July, 20/20 aired a special report on professional wrestling in New Zealand featuring IPW and its Wellington rivals Kiwi Pro Wrestling and New Zealand Wide Pro Wrestling.
 Dal Knox, then IPW Heavyweight Champion, was specifically profiled during the program.
 Also that summer, the promotion was similarly profiled on the Māori Television sports show Hyundai Code.

 In September 2009, local Auckland band 'These Four Walls' released their music video Sweet December, starring IPW's very own Evie, Britenay, Liam Fury and Brian St James.

 In August 2009, Whangaparaoa wrestler "The One" Vinny Dunn was interviewed by Stuff.co.nz prior to his match at IPW's "Nightmare B4 Xmas" supercard at Westlake Boys High School where he would wrestle Joseph Kinkade, O Davis and Ivanoff for a chance at the IPW New Zealand Heavyweight Championship.
 He also discussed his claiming the Impact Pro Wrestling South Pacific Championship in Australia and recent victory over Jon E. King in a "brutal" best of five series to become top contender for the national title.
 Alita Capri, one of IPW's five female wrestlers, was also interviewed for her upcoming match at the event and encouraged fans to bring items to the show that could be used as foreign objects.
 She expressed an interest in helping establish a serious women's division in the near future and hoped that more young women would become interested in following the sport.

 The annual NZPWI peoples choice awards for the years 2008 and 2009 saw IPW clean up all categories.
 The most recent peoples choice awards saw "The One" Vinny Dunn pick up 'Best Wrestler', Pirates and Ninjas are Totally Awesome (Pirate Burns, Ninja Fury) pick up 'Best Tag Team' and Evie for 'Best Female'.
 IPW also picked up the award for 'Best Promotion', with a majority vote of 61.2%.